bridgesra/expm_nf_mimic3_results_code/README.md

 ---

 ## Repository Setup
-We used git-lfs for results files.
-Install git-lfs using your favorite package manager.
-Run `git lfs install` to initiate it.

-We used pyenv for managing different versions of python and venv for our python virtual envrronment.
+We used pyenv for managing different versions of python and venv for our python virtual envrionment.

 Quick background and useful commands appear at the bottom of this readme.